motion/orbit/next.md

 * getting our hmr working on babel 7 would allow us to use typescript everywhere
   * means app and ui kit can be typed, much easier to work with
 * could even help release a couple packages, getting us some PR and contributors to make our stack a bit safer long term

-attention (?)

-* may be required for good trends
-* may be really beneficial for what you've missed